BrendanMolloy/milestone1/README.md

 *A Gallery/About section that provides further details about the band members.
 *A modal to offer an expanded view of the images found in the gallery.
 *An Audio section to showcase even more audio samples from the band's catalog.
 *A Contact form for bookings or other queries.
+This form is for demonstration purposes and is not connected to any external databases or email accounts.
 *Clickable elements are reactive and further draw attention to themselves to convey interactability.
 *A font inspired by the 60s.
 *Background images that showcase more of the band.